tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 6.md

 We can verify this by going back to the homepage, and clicking on the first movie again.
 As you can see, the image loaded instantly.

 ### Next up
-In the next episode, we'll improve the appearence of the homepage, we'll talk about `partials` in NextJS and we'll deploy the app using `Vercel`.
+In the next episode, we'll improve the appearence of the homepage, we'll talk about `Layouts` in NextJS and we'll deploy the app using `Vercel`.